New Year – New You!

 - Go after the job you know you deserve, not the one you think you’ll get

-I founded Welcome Group Consulting, as the alternative was something very different.
+I founded The Welcome Group, as the alternative was something very different.
 Companies that focused on profit, not the people it claimed to serve.
-Welcome Group Consulting is a full-service relocation & integration company that focuses on the individual.
+The Welcome Group is a full-service relocation & integration company that focuses on the individual.

 Because of my struggles, I have gathered the best consultants in the field to make sure that no-one needs experience the struggles that I and my friends did.
-That is also why when Studieskolen approached Welcome Group Consulting to introduce the new range of accompanying spouse courses I felt compelled to support.
+That is also why when The Academy approached The Welcome Group to introduce the new range of employment courses I felt compelled to support.

 New Year – New You!

-Join us – on January 7th, 2019, for the Studieskolen Spouse Connect course start.
+Join us – on January 13th, 2019, for the Fast Track to your next job – 5 day course.
 For those lucky enough to be a part of it (there is limited space for only 8 per course), then a welcoming environment shared by others in a similar situation awaits.

-Studieskolen, with over 40 years experience of teaching language, has now devised a course that offers language and culture, networking events and career coaching, and Welcome Group Consulting is proud to support them.
-With a focus on culture and language (yet still attaining an A1 equivalent qualification), understanding the ‘why’ is almost as important as understanding the words spoken.
+The Welcome Group, with over 17 years experience of operations management & recruitment, has now devised a course that offers employability, culture, networking events and career coaching.
+With a focus on culture and employability, understanding the ‘why’ is almost as important as understanding the how to communicate.

 Naturally, you will meet others in the same situation as yourself.
 Perhaps new to Denmark, perhaps not.
-But all will have atleast some things in common – an underlying feeling of not quite belonging and desire to help others.
+But all will have atleast some things in common.

-Welcome Group Consulting was founded by Karey-Anne who recognised the challenges expatriates experienced in settling into a new country dominated by unspoken rules.
-Welcome Group Consulting is a full-service relocation company founded to address not only the practicalities of relocating but also the issues related to Integration, that often occur after the physical move.
+The Welcome Group is a full-service relocation & integration company founded to address not only the practicalities of relocating but also the issues related to Integration, that often occur after the physical move.
 Our mission is to change the way we integrate and raise the quality of life, one person at a time.
 We proudly support sports and networking events designed to help establish links to the local community.